-8.2 Scatter-to-Gather Optimization
+7.2 Scatter-to-Gather Optimization

 One pattern often found in computational pipelines for array processing, including image processing and deep learning, involves outputs that must read and compute multiple input values; this process is called a gather.
-The natural dual to this idiom, called a scatter, is an operation where each input body is defined as:
+The natural dual to this idiom, called a scatter, is an operation where each input writes to multiple elements in the output.
+Gathers are often more efficient than scatters, especially in the presence of parallelism, where scattering requires atomic operations to prevent data races.